 At a Glance

-After 34 years of working full time in the appliance industry and completing two home remodels, I have an idea of the significant remodeling problems people seem to be facing.
+After 34 years of working full time in home improvement and completing two home remodels, I have an idea of the significant remodeling problems people seem to be facing.

 Before I talk about potential problems, let's talk about happiness with your appliances and your kitchen project.
 It may be elusive, but it's possible.